Austria Economy Overview

 - Austria is one of six EU states who are not a member of NATO.

 - The Austrian Eisriesenwelt Caves, often known as “the world of the ice giants,” is the largest accessible ice cave system in the world.

 - Austria’s national flag is among the oldest national banners in the world.
-Back In 1191, Duke Leopold V of Austria’s tunic became blood spattered and when he removed his wide sash, a white band was revealed.
+Back in 1191, When Duke Leopold V of Austria’s tunic became blood-spattered in 1191, a white band was revealed when he removed his wide sash.
 The red-white-red color combination was subsequently adopted as his banner and the national emblem.